apache/cordova-plugin-console/README.md

 # cordova-plugin-console

+## Deprecated

+> This plugin is no longer being worked on as the functionality provided by this plugin is now included in cordova-ios 4.5.0 or greater, and support is already built in to cordova-windows > 5.0.0.
+You should upgrade your application to use version 2.0.0 of this plugin.
+It will detect whether or not the plugin is required based on the version of cordova-ios and cordova-windows your app uses.
+> Please file issues for this plugin against their respective platforms (cordova-ios, cordova-windows).

+## Description

 This plugin is meant to ensure that console.log() is as useful as it can be.
 It adds additional function for iOS, Ubuntu, Windows Phone 8, and Windows.
 If you are happy with how console.log() works for you, then you probably